Ashvin-Ranjan/glint/docs/maintaining.md

 ## Maintaining this doc

-Please update this doc whenever new parts are added to any of the files and whenever N is updated.
+Please update this doc whenever new parts are added to any of the files and whenever N is updated, please also update [version support](./versionsupport.md).